-Rakhee Maniar is a pediatric Speech-Language Pathologist with over 15 years of experience.
-She is registered with both the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO) and American Speech and Hearing Association (ASHA).
+Rakhee Maniar is a pediatric Speech-Language Pathologist with 20 years of experience.
+She is registered with the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO).

 Rakhee has excellent clinical skills, mentorship experience and a specific focus in early identification and treatment, neonatal follow up, feeding and multicultural awareness.
 She has a passion for working with preschool-age children, and has experience with articulation, speech sound disorders, language/developmental delay, and social communication disorder/delay (including autism spectrum disorder).